carla-simulator/carla/Docs/ros_launchs.md

 ---
 ## carla_ackermann_control.launch

-Creates a node to manage a vehicle using Ackermann controls instead of the CARLA control messages when these are not ideal to connect an AD stack.
+Creates a node to manage a vehicle using Ackermann controls instead of the CARLA control messages.
 The node reads the vehicle info from CARLA and uses it to define the controller.
 A simple Python PID is used to adjust acceleration/velocity.
 It can be installed using:
 ```sh
 pip install --user simple-pid
 ```